Lab Alumni

 (co-advised with M. Koehl)

-Functional and ecological consequences of aggregation and coloniality in benthic, marine suspension feeders.
+Functional and ecological consequences of aggregation and coloniality in benthic, marine suspension feeders

 Current position: Merit researcher, Natural History Museum, Life Sciences, U.K.